nemac/geogaddi/README.md

 - -a : perform both a fetch and transform operation
 - -f : perform only the fetch operation
 - -t : perform only the transform operation
-- -c : clean the output directory before writing to it
+- -c : clean the output directory before writing to it, will also empty the target S3 bucket
 - -u : unzip the fetched file and worked with uncompressed data
 - -p path/to/geogaddi.properties : location of Java-formatted properties file
 - -j path/to/geogaddi.json : location of JSON properties file